CI/CD for App Builder Applications: Overview

 GitHub actions for AIO CLI

 These GitHub Actions have been built to support the use of the CLI in a CI/CD workflow running within GitHub infrastructure.
-They are used in the default App Builder Apps workflows, and can also be used in custom GitHub workflows built by Developers to fulfil project needs:
+They are used in the default App Builder Apps workflows, and can also be used in custom GitHub workflows you build:

 Both actions have been published and can be found on GitHub Marketplace.
 See CLI Setup and Apps.